In the beginning it’s easy to feel excited for a better life balance. SO exciting!! Isn’t it?!

 Your new routine becomes the time of day where you feel your energy gets re-charged.

-But when you’re not feeling the momentum any longer and you just want to quit, that’s when you adjust, course correct and stay consistent with WHATEVER action that feels realistic to you now.
+But when we’re not feeling the momentum any longer and we just want to quit, that’s when we adjust, course correct and stay consistent with WHATEVER action that feels realistic to us now.

-This is key, without realistic action you won’t experience life balance long term.
+This is key, without realistic action we won’t keep going and experience life balance long term.

 How do you take realistic action?

-Well, when you’re losing a bit of your momentum (In my experience usually a couple of weeks or months from when you first started to make the change), it’s about keeping your intentions at the forefront of your mind, but scale your actions down to bite-size chunks all the way down until you’ll find yourself saying…
+Well, in my experience we usually loose some momentum a couple of weeks or months from when we first started to make the change.
+It’s about keeping our intentions at the forefront of our mind, but scale our actions down to bite-size chunks all the way down until we feel they are realistic and we can say:

 “YES!
 I can do that!!
 That feels realistic to me.”

-This bite-size action approach will keep you going instead of stopping.
+This bite-size realistic action approach will keep us going instead of stopping.

 4. Partner with someone and/or join a community of like-minded for long term support.

-This is how you’ll pick yourself up on the days when you want to quit, this is how you’ll get new ideas and inspiration from people who are in the same boat.
+This is how we pick ourselves up on the days when we want to quit, this is how we’ll get new ideas and inspiration from people who are in the same boat.

 A new lifestyle and life in balance is created and maintained.

-In summary, the four tips to maintain what you have dreamed up and put in action are:
+In summary, the four tips to maintain life-balance in action are: